 2. Click OK to confirm – .exs files for all basic transcriptions in your corpus will be created automatically.

-3. As result, a following dialog will be displayed, click OK to confirm:
+3. Consequently, the following dialog will be displayed, click OK to confirm:

 B. Structure errors

-1. Choose Maintenance > Check for structure errors.... to check the whole corpus.
-For more information on these kinds of errors and how to deal with them, consult also “Quickstart Correcting structure and segmentation errors” for the Partitur-Editor.
+1. Choose Maintenance > Check for structure errors.... to screen the whole corpus.
+For more information on structure errors and how to deal with them, consult the Quickstart “Correcting structure and segmentation errors” (Partitur-Editor).

-2. Shall any be found, a following dialog will appear:
+2. Shall any errors be found, the following dialog will pop up:

-You can now save the list as an .xml file, which can be then opened with any browser, text editor or simply loaded into the Partitur-Editor, where you will have to correct the errors either way.
+You can now save the error list as an .xml file which can be opened in any browser and text editor.
+Furthermore you could directly upload and correct the error list in the Partitur-Editor

 3. Now, you can switch to the Partitur-Editor and open the list you saved to your computer via File > Error list....
-Click at the file symbol and OK, for the list to be loaded.
+Click on the file symbol and OK, for the list to be loaded.

-4. If you double click at any of the errors displayed, the transcription will be opened at the exact position of the error.
-Correct it and save the changes.
+4. If you double-click any of the errors displayed, the transcription will be opened at the exact position of the error.
+Correct the error and save the changes.

-5. Please think of updating your segmented transcriptions (for reasons described in section A)
+5. do not forget to update your segmented transcriptions (for reasons described in section A)

 C. Segmentation errors